 Rebecca Anderson, Academic Field Work Coordinator

 Before joining St. Catherine University, Becky specialized in neurodegenerative disorders, helping people with multiple sclerosis.
 Becky hasn’t worked with this client in years, but he still sends her a Christmas card every year.

 “I found a couple that had been married for 50 years.
 [The husband’s] MS was really starting to become a problem for [the wife], but she was determined to be the caregiver for him.
 He’d been diagnosed with MS for 25 of those years.
 They wanted to stay in the house and when they came to me, it was as a last resort.
 OT is a profession where you still get to spend time with clients.
 Just spending time listening to them, we were able to identify what was most important to the family and to the husband and wife.
 We were able to problem solve so they could stay [in their home].
 What took me maybe four days, will impact their lives for the next five, ten years.
 I think we forget how important our role is and how impactful we can be on someone’s life.
 I still get Christmas cards from them even though I haven’t worked with them in three years.”

 "...What took me maybe four days, will impact their lives for the next five, ten years."

-Courtney, St. Catherine University, 2015 Graduate of OTA Online program
+Courtney, St. Kate's Graduate, 2015 OTA Online program

 Courtney had worked in other healthcare support jobs, but finally found her fit as an occupational therapy assistant.
 Here, she shares a story of how she helped a client learn to communicate again.